anthill/pheromon/README.md

 ### Initialization sequence

-We don't want sensors to have a manually hard-coded id (for deployment's simplicity) so we use SIM id (queried with AT command):
+We don't want sensors to have a manually hard-coded id (for deployment's simplicity) so we use mac addresses of devices:

 **Sequence**